HughAndBecky/Hugh-CV/content/home/open_colaborations.md

 active = true
 date = 2016-04-20

-title = "Publications"
+title = "In Progress"
-subtitle = "Posters & Publications"
+subtitle = "Colaborations, Drafts & White Papers"

 # Order that this section will appear in.
 weight = 14

 # Number of publications to list.
-count = 15
+count = 5

 # List format.
 #   0 = Simple